RTJ4: Critical reception

 Neil Z. Yeung of AllMusic gave a positive review, stating, "RTJ4 distills the anger and frustration of the people through Run the Jewels' hard-hitting, no-nonsense revolution anthems.
 Trim with no filler, this fourth set from the outspoken duo provides relevant history lessons that are more useful than a classroom textbook".
 Exclaim! critic Kyle Mullin said of El-P, "The New York rapper-producer's greatest contribution to RTJ4 is his vivid and varied sonic backdrops.
 His on-point production offers the lyrically superior Killer Mike both space and sonic support as he rises to new heights of artistry and activism, making El-P the kind of ally worth emulating".
 Mike Milenko of Clash said, "RTJ4 is a must listen.
 It is diverse enough to appeal to even the hardest crowds.
 Many genres are represented here, but lyrical hip-hop is at the forefront of all that Run the Jewels is.
 They stand out from the crowd, whilst invoking the people to stand up for themselves.
 There is not a bad song on the entire album and the production and features are second to none".

-In his Substack-published "Consumer Guide" column, Robert Christgau assigned the album an 'A+' grade and applauded the "vigor" of the duo's political direction and the lyrics as their "sharpest" yet, while declaring, "With trap on its opiated treadmill, the gangsta sonics that power El-P and Killer Mike's inchoate aggressiveness will feel tonic to anyone with both an appetite for music and a political pulse".
+In his "Consumer Guide" column, Robert Christgau assigned the album an 'A+' grade and applauded the "vigor" of the duo's political direction and the lyrics as their "sharpest" yet, while declaring, "With trap on its opiated treadmill, the gangsta sonics that power El-P and Killer Mike's inchoate aggressiveness will feel tonic to anyone with both an appetite for music and a political pulse".